LEARNAcademy/syllabus/react/state.md

 const App = () => {
   const [count, setCount] = useState(0)

-  // the handleClick method is invoked when the div is clicked const handleClick = () => {
+  // the handleClick function is invoked when the div is clicked const handleClick = () => {
     setCount(count + 1)
   }